AmpelAstro/Ampel-ZTF-archive/README.md

 After ensuring both, clone the repo, `cd` into it and run `poetry install -E server`, followed by `poetry run pytest --cov=ampel`.
 If no errors occur, you are good to go.

-To start the test server, simply run the bash script (`chmod +x start_test_server.sh; ./start_test_server.sh`)
+To start the test server, simply run the bash script:
+`chmod +x start_test_server.sh; ./start_test_server.sh`

-This will prompt you with an environment variable (e.g.: `ARCHIVE_URI="postgresql://ampel:seekrit@localhost:55039/ztfarchive")`
+This will prompt you with an environment variable (NOTE: your port will be different):
+`ARCHIVE_URI="postgresql://ampel:seekrit@localhost:55039/ztfarchive")`

-Open a new terminal and export this environment variable: `export ARCHIVE_URI="postgresql://ampel:seekrit@localhost:55039/ztfarchive")`.
-You will also need to export another one: `export ROOT_PATH=/api/ztf/archive/v3`.
-Now you can launch the web server with `uvicorn ampel.ztf.archive.server.app:app`.
-This listens on `localhost:8000`.
+Open a new terminal and export this environment variable: `export ARCHIVE_URI="postgresql://ampel:seekrit@localhost:55039/ztfarchive")`

+You will also need to export another one:
+`export ROOT_PATH=/api/ztf/archive/v3`

+Now you can launch the web server with
+`uvicorn ampel.ztf.archive.server.app:app`

+This listens on `localhost:8000`